cometd/cometd/README.md

+## The CometD Project ##

 Welcome to the CometD project, a scalable comet (server push) implementation for the web.

 DIRECTORY LAYOUT